The r

 Waatu Kaatijin (Ocean Learning) Coordinator

-Chloe studied environmental science at Deakin University and spent three years teaching marine education in her native Victoria, while assisting with whale shark research in Mozambique, Africa — an experience that led her to WA’s Ningaloo Reef, where she worked in whale shark ecotourism for three seasons.
+Chloe studied environmental science at Deakin University and spent three years teaching marine education in Victoria, while assisting with whale shark research in Mozambique, Africa — an experience that led her to WA’s Ningaloo Reef, where she worked in whale shark ecotourism.
 Chloe recently completed an Honours project in Marine Biology at UWA, investigating coral damage caused by snorkellers at Ningaloo.
-Passionate about marine conservation, she is dedicated to fostering scientific curiosity, environmental stewardship, and a deep sense of connection between children and the ocean.
-In her spare time, she loves surfing, diving, hiking, camping, playing music, gardening, and spending time with her blue heeler.
+Passionate about marine conservation, she is dedicated to fostering scientific curiosity, environmental stewardship, and connection between children and the ocean.
+She also loves surfing, diving, hiking, camping, playing music, gardening, and spending time with her blue heeler.

 Nathan Hammer